Using the NZ ORCID Hub

 Sample csv file - use this template for uploading staff/student information to the NZ ORCID Hub in order to write detailed affiliations to ORCID records.
 Minimum fields required are: first name/last name/email/affiliation type (i.e. staff or student).
 Partial dates are acceptable so 2017-08-04, 2017-08, 2017 are all valid formats.
 If non-ascii characters are used please save as UTF-8.
 If the text contains commas you may wish to use tabs to separate fields.

-NB as Excel’s csv format will silently corrupt any unicode such as vowels with macrons, the tsv format is recommended for those creating their files out of Excel.
+NB as Excel’s csv format will corrupt any unicode such as letters with macrons or other diacritics , the tsv format is recommended for those creating files with Excel.
 The easiest way to get a unicode .tsv file from Excel is to “Save As” type “Unicode Text (*.txt)” and then rename the file’s suffix to “.tsv”.
 Note that in Windows you may need to set up your system to show any hidden file extensions as your file will actually be named xxx.tsv.txt.

 To do this go to the Windows startup button (bottom left of your screen), type the words: folder options , into the search box; a pop-up will appear on screen.
 Click the 'view' tab and uncheck the box 'Hide extensions for known file types'.
 You will see that your saved file was actually named as xxxx.tsv.txt.
 Edit to remove the .txt ending before uploading to the Hub.